×

 Content Here

-With WealthBuilders, we talk about building a lot.
-(It’s in our name, after all.)
-Building wealth, a career, and a legacy are all noble and biblical pursuits, but these actions and plans must be balanced with contentment.
+At WealthBuilders, we talk about building a lot.
+(It is in our name, after all.)
+Building wealth, a career, and a legacy are all noble and biblical pursuits, but we must balance these actions and plans with contentment.
+In today’s blog you will learn about a biblical approach to content.
+Keep reading to learn more about:

 Building is an action, and contentment is the heart posture you need to have as you build.
-However, oftentimes people choose one or the other.
-Some people adopt the action and a heart posture of building, so the pursuit of more prevents them from enjoying the very thing they’re building.
+However, people often choose one or the other.
+Some people adopt the action and a heart posture of building, so the pursuit of more prevents them from enjoying the very thing they are building.

-There are several bible verses about thankfulness, but Psalm 16:5-11 paints a beautiful picture of how to be content and build at the same time.
-In this gratitude blog, we will unpack what this Psalm has to teach us about the connection between contentment and praise.
+There are several bible verses about thankfulness, but Psalm 16:5-11 paints a beautiful picture of how to be content while moving forward.
+We will unpack what this Psalm has to teach us about the connection between contentment and praise.

 “The Lord is my chosen portion and my cup;